Closing opportunities can be tough.

 The economic buyer is the person that can ultimately approve the purchase of this solution.
 If possible, try to establish a relationship directly with this person.

 Decision criteria are factors that impact whether your prospect purchases your solution.
-Common examples include budget constraints, the potential return on investment (ROI), learning curve, and integration options.
+Common examples include budget constraints, the potential return on investment (ROI), the learning curve, and integration options.

 The decision process covers how your prospect decides to purchase new solutions.
 Examples include who makes decisions, what formalities are involved, and general turn-around time.
 This is useful in ensuring your deal won't fall apart or end up in limbo.

 When you identify pain, you know exactly which problems your solution solves for your prospect.
 Try to be as specific as possible to best pitch your solution.